🇬🇧 UK skilled worker visa

 - Passport (current and any expired covering UK stays)

-- Proof of English proficiency (e.g., SELT certificate, degree taught in English)
+- Proof of English proficiency (e.g., Secure English Language Test (SELT) certificate, degree taught in English)

 - Bank statements (showing maintenance funds)